Welcome to Aslanspaw Maine Coons

 the quick then do not cut the nail until you do see it.

-internet.
-I will show you if you remind me.
+show you how to clip their nails, if you remind me.
 Kittens will

-push off with their back legs and you don't want the tree
+push off the tree with their back legs and you don't want the tree

 taller than you can reach.